 Where: ArtScience Museum, 6 Bayfront Avenue, Singapore 018974

-Price: Tix start from $8/pax onwards, Click here to secure
+Price: Click here to secure your tix

-When: Until 6 Apr 2025; 9am – 9pm
+When: Until 12 May 2025; 9am – 9pm

 Where: Flower Dome, Gardens By The Bay